Manju-05/smiley_foundation/README.md

 - 🧭 Easy navigation across all sections
 - 💖 Highlights of Smiley Foundation's missions and services
 - 🖼️ Gallery section to showcase real-time impact
-- 📞 Contact form for volunteers/donors
+- 📞 Contact form for enquiries
 - ⚡ Deployed using Netlify

 ---